- What's New

 The project team plans to release the first draft of the City's LHMP for public review in early 2023.
 After members of the public provide feedback, the City will revise the plan and submit it to California Governor’s Office of Emergency Services (Cal OES) and FEMA for review and approval.
 Once approved by these public agencies, the Laguna Niguel City Council will adopt the final LHMP.

 You can get involved in helping the City prepare the LHMP in different ways.

 - The City is hosted a public outreach meeting on Tuesday, August 30th, to share information about the City's LHMP and obtain community feedback.
 Please see below for more information regarding the upcoming meeting.

-- The City has released an online survey intended for the public.
-Your response to the survey will assist with the preparation of the City's Local Hazard Mitigation Plan.
-To complete the survey, please CLICK HERE or click the button below.
+- Earlier in the year, the City released an online survey that was intended for the public.
+The survey responses were reviewed and analyzed to assist with the preparation of the City's Local Hazard Mitigation Plan.

 If you have any questions, please email the project team at email@example.com.